litesync/uv_callback/README.md

 uv_callback_init_ex(loop, &cb, get_values, UV_DEFAULT, free, NULL);
 ```

-You can discard it on the same thread it was created using the `uv_callback_stop` function just before closing the loop handles (check usage on the [uv_callback_fire_sync](https://github.com/litesync/uv_callback/blob/master/uv_callback.c#L281) function).
+You can discard it on the same thread it was created using the `uv_callback_stop` function just before closing the loop handles (check usage on the [uv_callback_fire_sync](https://github.com/litesync/uv_callback/blob/master/uv_callback.c#L351) function) and then `uv_callback_release` on the callback of the `uv_close`.
 The object will be released when the reference counter reaches 0.

 You can also inform in the last argument which function should be used to release the result from the callback, if it is not used.